belteshazzar/geojson/README.md

-# geojson

-Java GeoJSON Beans library with Jackson serialization annotations
+# belteshazzar GeoJSON Java Beans

+This is a Java bean implementation of GeoJSON using Jackson serialization annotations.
+It can be used when implementing JAX-RS RESTful services that can directly read and write GeoJson.

+See https://github.com/FasterXML/jackson for Jackson docs.

 See http://www.geojson.org for GeoJSON spec.

-# Get it!

-## Maven
+# Use with Maven

 Functionality of this package is contained in
 Java package `com.belteshazzar.geojson`.